kc0bfv/STIG_Docker/README.md

 Next, run the STIG server: `./start_server.sh`

-Finally, open a separate command shell and run the GUI to connect to the server: `./run_gui.sh`
+Finally, open a separate command shell and run the GUI to connect to the server: `./run_gui.sh`.
+The GUI should appear in your X11 session, along with a file explorer.
+You can use the file explorer to drag and drop JSON files into STIG.

 ## Stopping the Server
 Run `./stop.sh`